coderofsalvation/json-ref-lite/README.md

 Because dont-repeat-yourself (DRY)!
 It is extremely useful to use '$ref' keys in jsonschema graphs.
+Instead of writing manual REST-api gluecode, you can build a restgraph client & server.

 For example here's how to do a multidirected graph:

       {